jaap323/Vue-Mastery-Vue-3/README.md

 - Refactor our API code into a service layer

 ## Our Mock Database
-To create our mock database, we’ll be using a self-written API service, which is a simple solution that requires no installation.
+To create our mock database, we’ll be using a [My JSON Server](https://my-json-server.typicode.com/), this is an API as a service which is a simple solution that requires no installation.
 We just need a Github repo with a **db.json** file in it.
 If you’ve been coding along, you may have already noticed that I’ve added a **db.json** file to the course’s repo:

 📄 **db.json**
 ```json